HZagorov/Tester/README.md

 -m Test communication module
 -i Test lptim inputs
 -r Test reed ampule
--c Write serial number and module parameters to database
+-d Write serial number and module parameters to database
 ```

 Note that when in faultless mode the database insertion is omitted.
-For example if you want to flash the DUT and insert serial number and module parameters to database:
+For example if you want to flash the DUT, test the communication module, manually write serial number and insert module parameters to database:
 ```
-tester -f -c
+tester -f -m -d -s
 ```